PurrNet/PurrDocs/community-guides/character-controller-client-side-prediction.md

 For further reading, you should also check out a series of articles on [Client Side Prediction](client-side-prediction.md) by Neotime, which provides a far more in-depth look at Client Side Prediction principles.

-This guide will assume you have a basic understandin of how PurrDiction works, as well as a basic understanding of PurrNet.
+This guide will assume you have a basic understanding of how PurrDiction works, as well as a basic understanding of PurrNet.

 ## Getting Started
 To get started, let's create a new script called `PredictedCharacterController` and inherit from `PredictedIdentity`.
 As well as that, let's create the `STATE` and `INPUT` structs, and implement the `Simulate` and `UpdateInput` methods.

-`UpdateInput` is called every **frame** on the client, and is where we will gather our input to later simulate.
+`UpdateInput` is called every **frame** on the client and is where we will gather our input to later simulate.
 `Simulate` is called every **tick**, and is where we will apply our input to the state of our player.

 ```csharp